-Lighting irregularities, including changes that occur during the competition, are acceptable and will not be cause for delay.
-Such irregularities may include sun streaming through windows, light bulbs turning off, light bulbs being replaced, ect.
+Lighting is not required to be even and hotspots may occur on the fields.
+The lighting design (comprising both natural and artificial light sources) shall aim to limit the lighting ratio between the brightest and darkest patches on the field to less than 10 : 1.
+In general, lighting irregularities, including changes that occur during the competition, are acceptable and will not be cause for delay.
+Such irregularities may include sun streaming through windows, light bulbs turning off, light bulbs being replaced, etc.